Put your customer register to work – target your advertising with pinpoint precision using custom audiences

 Keeping your customers’ data safe from start to finish

 To get started with custom audiences in Sanoma’s media, you need 300 matches between your customer register and Sanoma’s.
 A B2C register of 1 000 individuals will get you that.
 In B2B, phone numbers are the best option as work emails aren’t often used to sign up to news platforms.
-Even then, a match rate of 25 per cent is not uncommon.
+Even then, a match rate of 25% is not uncommon.

-“The number does depend on the register, though – I’ve seen match rates of almost 90 per cent in B2C cases,” Nurmela says.
+“The number does depend on the register, though – I’ve seen match rates of almost 90% in B2C cases,” Nurmela says.

 Dealing with people’s personal information always calls for a discussion on privacy.
 When signing a contract with Sanoma, you assure you have the permission to share your customers’ data.
 Sanoma’s UI makes it easy to keep your uploaded data up to date.
 If not updated in six months, the data is automatically deleted.